 Keep in mind

-- Raising the age further is one of many possible reforms to Social Security that has come up for debate in Washington.
+Raising the age further is one of many possible reforms to Social Security that have come up for debate in Washington.
 AARP's Public Policy Institute has more information on potential changes in Social Security policy.

 Updated June 10, 2021

 Find the answers to the most common Social Security questions such as when to claim, how to maximize your retirement benefits and more.